dsmcfarl/forth-stm32f746-disco/README.md

 There are other variations available.
 See common.fs for details.

-## Style
+## Style Rules
+I don't follow this strictly as it is still evolving since I do not have too much experience with Forth.
+I do think some kind of consistent style is critical to a project of non-trivial complexity since Forth is naturally so unstructured and flexible:

-* Constants, variables, and buffers must be captialized, underscore separated.
+* Constants, variables, and buffers must be captialized, underscore separated;
+  all other definitions must be lower case, dash separated.
+* Word names should be chosen for readability.
+They may contain multiple english words separated by "-".
+The order of the english words should be the order they would normally be spoken.
+Avoid prefixes to group sets of words. e.g., prefer "write-byte-to-i2c1" instead of "i2c1-write-byte".
 * Prefix words that are only used in the local file with an underscore, I refer to these as "local words".
 * Local words do not have to be globally unique as the most recently defined